-This Agile Community formed and developed from the need to share our knowledge, get feedback and support, identify similar challenges with the same outcome and openly discuss them in an environment where people can actively learn from one another.
+This Agile Community was formed and developed from the need to share our knowledge, get feedback and support, identify similar challenges with the same outcome and openly discuss them in an environment where people can actively learn from one another.

-We took this initiative even further, each participant came with the different challenges they had to overcome while working on certain projects, we encouraged them to come with work examples, with questions and possible solutions.
-That was the point where we organically shifted towards Agile methodology and best practices, and the response was extremely enthusiastic, leading to an awesome like-skilled group passionate about professional development and improvement!
+We took this initiative even further, each participant came with different challenges they had to overcome while working on certain projects, we encouraged them to come with work examples, with questions and possible solutions.
+That was the point where we organically shifted towards the Agile methodology and best practices, and the response was extremely enthusiastic, leading to an awesome like-skilled group passionate about professional development and improvement.

-Building better practice together
+Building better practices together

-Every week we organize a one-hour meetup, the purpose being to invest our energy in something productive, but at the same time, to have a space where we can freely debate each topic, play and socialize.
+Every week we organize a one-hour meetup, the purpose being to invest our energy in something productive, but at the same time, to have a space where we can freely debate each topic, play, and socialize.
 The core of our gathering is self-organization, we are a supportive and united community, each meetup is moderated by a participant, who takes charge and presents a chosen topic, everyone is invited to ask questions and express their point of view.

-What began as an informal gathering has gradually advanced towards a more focused group, we analyze specific cases and work together to come up with the best possible solutions, taking into account pro/con arguments.
+What began as an informal gathering has gradually advanced towards a more focused group.
+We analyze specific cases and work together to come up with the best possible solutions, taking into account pro/con arguments.

 For instance, some of our exercises consist of building the strategy for launching a product, from packaging to the final delivery, from marketing the product to presenting it.
-In fact, all our meetups revolve around a specific topic and we also engage in strategy games and fun activities!
+In fact, all of our meetups revolve around a specific topic and we also engage in strategy games and fun activities.

 Brought together by a strong sense of community

 Open communication is encouraged, everyone is welcomed to bring their own ideas to the table, each fresh new perspective is valued and each participant has the chance to moderate a meetup in a direction or another.
-One can only measure success rate with feedback, and since we will soon celebrate our 45th meetup, we can safely say that this Agile community, which started as a small group, has proved to be a total hit in a matter of months!
+One can only measure success rate with feedback, and since we will soon celebrate our 45th meetup, we can safely say that this Agile community, which started as a small group, has proved to be a total hit in a matter of months.

 We couldn’t be prouder of this initiative, we support all knowledge sharing sessions, we try to organize as many as possible and encourage everyone to attend.
-Agile Community meetups were initiated by and consist of like-minded individuals who come together to share their experience and passion for a technology, who know that communication inside an Agile team is vital and it results in powerful synergy across ALL teams.
+Agile Community meetups were initiated by and consist of like-minded individuals who come together to share their experience and passion for a technology, who know that communication inside an Agile team is vital and it results in a powerful synergy across ALL teams.